Guatemala’s struggle with corruption thrust into international spotlight by election meddling

 Even Arévalo’s runoff opponent, conservative Sandra Torres, joined in, announcing that she would suspend her campaign activities in solidarity because the competition was uneven while authorities pursued the Seed Movement.

-Torres’ UNE party has been a key force in allowing Giammattei to advance his legislative agenda, but it appeared she felt the attack on the Seed party could undermine her own candidacy.
+Torres’ UNE party has been a key force in allowing Giammattei to advance his legislative agenda, but it appeared she felt his attack on the Seed party could undermine her own candidacy.

 “We want to demonstrate our solidarity with the voters of the Seed party and also with those who came out to vote,” she said.
 “As a candidate, I want to compete under equal conditions.”